atyant-yadav/Hacktoberfest2020/README.md

 # Hactoberfest2020

 A repo for new open source contributers to begin with open source contribution. <br />
-UPDATE: Added "hactoberfest" tag to this repo.<br />
+UPDATE: Added "hacktoberfest" tag to this repo.<br />
 How to contribute?.<br />

 1.Fork this repo and give it a star.<br />

-2.Generate and get idea by making pull requests to this repo and complete Hactoberfest 2020. <br />
+2.Generate and get idea by making pull requests to this repo and complete Hacktoberfest 2020. <br />

 People who finished Hacktoberfest'20 using this repository. <br />